EdDuran/HA-pyscript/README.md

 **Making changes to the hml_lights_config.yaml**

-Changes to the config file requires reloading YAML: **Developer Tools -> Actions -> pyscript.load_hml_lights_config**
+Changes to the config file requires reloading YAML:
+- **Developer Tools -> Actions -> pyscript.load_hml_lights_config**

-However that doesn't always seem to do the trick, and thus restarting HA could be required.
+However that doesn't do the trick, restarting HA could be required.
 Check the **Settings -> System -> Log** after rebooting